 See some live jazz at the cosy Jamboree club

-Located in the magnificent Plaça Reial just minutes from Las Ramblas (which features one of Gaudi’s lesser known works – the lampposts!), a visit to the gothic quarter is nothing without a trip to Jamboree Jazz.
+Located in the magnificent Plaça Reial just minutes from Las Ramblas (which features one of Gaudi’s lesser known works – the lampposts!), a visit to the Barcelona Gothic Quarter is nothing without a trip to Jamboree Jazz.
 Often lauded as the best jazz club in Spain, this atmospheric underground joint with brick walls and sloped ceilings has been graced by the likes of Ella Fitzgerald and Chet Baker, and continues to attract a fun and funky crowd of local musicians to this day.
 Snatch the opportunity to see world-class jazz musicians in an intimate setting, or head down on a Monday night to witness the completely improvised jam session with up-and-coming local talent.
 The music doesn’t stop there though: when the gigs finish, it transforms into a nightclub where you can dance the night away!

 Lose track of time in Placa del Pi

 The little square which surrounds the church of Santa Maria del Pi is the perfect getaway from the hustle and bustle of the city for a few moments of tranquility.
 Literally named ‘The Square of the Pines’ after the huge tree which used to stand at its centre, the square hosts an artisanal food market every first and third Friday, Saturday and Sunday of the month where you can sample some Catalan culinary delights.
 Explore the gothic architecture of the church itself, or head to one of Barcelona’s best churrerias just off the square in Carrer Petrítxol.
 Equally, just sit on a bench and take in the calmness of this secluded little square, right in the heart of the old town.

 Santa Maria del Pi